zephyrproject-rtos/zephyr/boards/riscv/tlsr9258a/doc/index.rst

 Serial Port
 -----------

-The TLSR9258A SoC has 2 UARTs.
 The Zephyr console output is assigned to UART0.
 The default settings are 115200 8N1.

 Programming and debugging